sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * to try to achieve a "true IDE" experience
         * plugins for code completion, for example
     * you don't have to use other plugins
-        * you can use omnifunc with nvim-lspconfig for completion instead
+        * for example, you can use omnifunc with nvim-lspconfig for completion
             * but not as nice
             * btw, using `<c-x><c-whatever>` is probably its worst design decision in vim
                 * there might good reasons for it but I don't know what they are